apache/turbine-archetypes/trunk/turbine-webapp-4.0/src/main/resources/archetype-resources/docs/README.txt

 mvn eclipse:eclipse

-Once imported, update your project to be managed by Maven -> Right click on the proejct name
+Once imported, update your project to be managed by Maven -> Right click on the project name
   -> Configure
   -> Convert to Maven project

 To test the application can be deployed by Eclipse, select the run configuration "Run On Server" if you have a container configured with your eclipse environment.

+You even could debug the app by setting the environment variable to something like this

+set MAVEN_OPTS=-Xdebug -Xrunjdwp:transport=dt_socket,address=8787,server=y,suspend=n

+before running the jetty server.

 Starting developing